 Attached to the lens, the logo has crescents and trigons — key design elements of Salish art.
 Salish artists often combine these symbols to represent a feather.

-Our logo has four crescents, which symbolize the Four Directions, in recognition that Indigenous people from many different Nations now call Vancouver and the Lower Mainland home.
+Our logo has four crescents that symbolize the Four Directions, in recognition that Indigenous people from many different Nations now call Vancouver and the Lower Mainland home.
 Likewise, our students at the UBC Graduate School of Journalism come from across Canada and around the world.

-Lenkyn Ostapovich of UBC Arts’ Instructional Support and Information Technology designed our logo and landing page.
+Lenkyn Ostapovich of UBC Arts’ Instructional Support and Information Technology designed our logo.